History

 Restoration

-In 2012, extensive restoration treatment was required that will last until the end of 2024.
-Carried out in the Museum of Fine Arts in Ghent by the Royal Institute for Cultural Heritage and with financial support from the Flemish Government and the Baillet-Latour Fund, the old hardened varnish layers and overpaintings were painstakingly removed.
+In 2012, extensive restoration treatment was required.
+Carried out in the Museum of Fine Arts in Ghent by the Royal Institute for Cultural Heritage and with financial support from the Flemish Government and the Baillet-Latour Fund, the old hardened varnish layers and overpaintings were meticulously removed.

-Thanks to the restoration, it is therefore the first time since the 16th century that the original paint layer of Van Eyck can be viewed.
+Thanks to the restoration, it is the first time since the 16th century that the original paint layer of Van Eyck can be viewed.
+The full restoration of all the panels of the Alltarpiece will approximately last until 2026.

 Inscription riddle solved after centuries